Azure/arc_jumpstart_drops/tutorial_guide/arc_server_onboard_certificates/_index.md

-# Overview
+## Overview
 Azure Arc version 1.41 introduces certificate-based authentication for connecting and disconnecting servers, replacing the old method of using passwords.
 This new feature makes managing servers easier and more secure.

-In this article, I will explain how to set up and use certificates for Azure Arc-enabled servers.
-You will learn how to create a certificate using Active Directory Certificate Services, export the certificate, and use it for onboarding servers to Azure Arc.
-Additionally, I will cover common issues you might face and suggest ways to improve the process.

 By the end of this guide, you will be able to use certificates to securely manage and onboard your servers to Azure Arc.

 ![Meme](./artifacts/media/meme.jpg#center)

-# Why Use Certificates Instead of Secrets?
+## Why Use Certificates Instead of Secrets?
 Previously, secrets were used for onboarding Azure Arc-enabled servers.
 However, certificates offer several advantages:
 - **Simplified Management:** No need to remember or manage complex passwords.
 - **Centralized Control:** Certificates can be centrally managed, and revocation can be used to disable them.
 - **Enhanced Security:** Certificates support a zero-trust architecture by requiring verification at each step.

-# Create a Certificate
+- **Segration of Duties:** Shared passwords hinder segregation of duties, as admins performing onboarding must know the secret, which is typically stored in the script file.

 ## Active Directory Certificate Services
 To create a certificate for onboarding, we will use an internal Active Directory Certificate Services (AD CS) infrastructure.
 AD CS is a Windows Server role for issuing and managing a public key infrastructure (PKI), which creates, manages, distributes, stores, and revokes digital certificates.

 For more information, visit: [Active Directory Certificate Services Overview](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/active-directory-certificate-services-overview)